 If a traffic sign is only partially blocked, a driver may still be held responsible for seeing and responding to a partially blocked sign because drivers have a duty to be looking around.

-An example of this would be where a stop sign is blocked by a large parked truck, but there is still a limit line and the word STOP painted on the ground at the intersection.
-Courts will ask: "what would a reasonable driver do, if they see a partially blocked sign and the stuff painted on the road?"
-The painted word STOP on the road might be enough to make a reasonable driver stop there, despite not being able to see the STOP sign itself.
+An example of this would be a stop sign blocked by a large parked truck, but there is still a limit line, and the word STOP is painted on the ground at the intersection.
+Courts will ask: "what would a reasonable driver do if they see a partially blocked sign and the stuff painted on the road?"
+The painted word STOP on the road might be enough to make a reasonable driver stop there, despite not seeing the STOP sign itself.